 Product backlog refinement refers to ensuring the items at the top of the product backlog are ready for the next sprint.
 This can include adding detail to existing items, estimating, deleting items, adjusting priorities, splitting product backlog items (or user stories) so as to better fit within a sprint, and creating new items.

-While product backlog refinement itself is necessary, it is not mandatory that a team do refinement as a formal ceremony or that it be done every sprint.
+While product backlog refinement itself is necessary, it is not mandatory that a team do refinement as a formal meeting or that it be done every sprint.
 Most teams will, however, conduct regular product backlog refinement meetings, usually once per sprint or once per week.

 Usual guidance is to spend no more than 10% of a team’s total available time on product backlog refinement both in meetings and in discussions that may result from those meetings.